 Figure 1).
 In the remethylation pathway, 5-methyltetrahydrofolate (5-MTHF), the predominant folate formed in the blood, acts as a methyl donor for Hcy remethylation mediated by the vitamin B12-dependent enzyme methionine synthase.
 This process results in the formation of tetrahydrofolate.
 Homocysteine is then finally converted to methionine.
 In the transsulfuration reaction, Hcy reacts with serine to form cystathionine, which is catalyzed by cystathionine β-synthase and uses vitamin B6 as a cofactor.
 Cystathionine is then converted into cysteine, which is finally converted to sulfates and excreted in the urine.
-Therefore, because of their important roles in these pathways, a deficiency in folic acid and vitamin B12 may affect the normal metabolism of Hcy.
+Therefore, because of their important roles in these pathways, a deficiency in folic acid and 5 vitamin B12 may affect the normal metabolism of Hcy.
+Fig. 1:

 MTHFR gene may affect enzyme activity.
 The most common polymorphism of MTHFR is C677T, which causes MTHFR to become thermolabile, and consequently have reduced activity.
 The reduction of MTHFR activity may then decrease the concentration of 5-MTHF and ultimately elevate the Hcy level.
+6

-The use of folate and vitamin B12 as dietary supplements to decrease Hcy level has been evaluated previously;7 however, the overwhelming majority of such studies were conducted in populations such as patients with myocardial infarction8 and coronary heart disease.9 These findings have not been clearly substantiated in healthy populations.
+vitamin B12 as dietary supplements to decrease Hcy level has been evaluated previously; however, the overwhelming majority of such studies were conducted in populations such as patients with myocardial infarction 7 and coronary heart disease.
+8 These findings have not been clearly substantiated in healthy populations.
 The literature on the relationship between the 9 MTHFR polymorphism and tHcy concentration overall remains controversial.
-Joachim et al10 found that tHcy levels did not differ between individuals with the CC genotype who had venous thromboembolism, compared to individuals with the TT or CT genotype.
-By contrast, several studies have found significant associations between the tHcy concentration and MTHFR polymorphisms.
+Joachim et al found that tHcy levels did not differ between individuals with the CC genotype who had venous thromboembolism, compared to individuals with the TT or CT genotype.
+By contrast, several studies have found significant associations between the tHcy concentration and 10 MTHFR polymorphisms.
 11–13

 MTHFR C677T polymorphism, folate deficiency, and vitamin B12 deficiency within a healthy Chinese population in Yunnan Province.
 To our knowledge, this is the first study to evaluate the contribution of these three factors to variations in tHcy levels in healthy people.
 This work will help elucidate the effect of an individual's genetic background and daily dietary environmental determinants on serum tHcy concentrations.
 This knowledge could then facilitate the monitoring of at-risk individuals for disease prevention.